jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

 brew install caskroom/cask/brew-cask
 ```

+Homebrew Cask is really useful for managing application installs.
+No
+more dragging to your `Applications` folder anymore!

 3) Install Java

 Now that we have Homebrew Cask installed, we can install the JDK by